The 2025 Status list is live ! View all posts

 Make use of it as a Toothbrush and Soap Holder in the Bathroom

-The distinctive shape of a computer mouse resembles that of detergent.
+The distinctive shape of a computer mouse resembles that of a detergent.
 Both are made for straightforward gripping.
 Remove the electronics from a computer mouse and use the void as a soap receptacle for travel.
 Alternatively, you can carve a slot in the front and use it as a bathroom toothbrush holder with a self-adhesive wall hook.

 Create a Children’s Toy Using Paint and Craft Materials